GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 <td>Description</td>
 <td>This command pushes its argument directory env onto the current environment stack thus bringing all the names defined in the directory into scope.<br />
 Since the commands parse.local and help are active only on the top directory in the current environment the command has a direct effect on them.<br />
-Note that the environment entered during the execution of a block goes out of scope at the end of the block, together with any pushed directories.<br />
+Note that (unless left explicitly using leave or leaving) the environment entered during the execution of a block goes out of scope at the end of the block, together with any pushed directories.<br />
-See also: restrict</td>
+See also: restrict, leave, leaving</td>
 </tr>
 <tr class="odd">
 <td>Returns</td>